Kermit the Frog: Characterization and performers

-Following Henson's death, veteran Muppet performer Steve Whitmire was named Kermit's new performer.
-Whitmire claims that Henson had seemingly intended to pass on the role to him before he died, though it was Jane Henson and son Brian who had selected him after her father's death.
+Following his death, veteran Muppet performer Steve Whitmire was named Kermit's new performer.
+Whitmire claims that Jim Henson had seemingly intended to pass on the role to him before he died, though it was Jane Henson and son Brian who had selected him.
 Whitmire's first public performance as Kermit was at the end of the television special The Muppets Celebrate Jim Henson in 1990.
 Whitmire explained that his main intent when he inherited Kermit "was to make sure the character stayed the same and consistent, but didn't become stale and just a copy."

-Kermit's personality during Whitmire's tenure was widely described as more wholesome, lighthearted, and Pollyanna-ish than Henson's.
+Kermit's personality during Whitmire's tenure was widely described as more wholesome, lighthearted, and Pollyanna-ish than Jim Henson's.
 Several critics of Whitmire's portrayal have come from the Henson family.
 Brian Henson stated that while Whitmire's performance was "sometimes excellent, and always pretty good", he also elaborated that "Kermit has, as a character, flattened out over time and has become too square and not as vital as it should have been."
 Cheryl Henson stated that Whitmire performed the character as a "bitter, angry, depressed, victim".
-He remained Kermit's principal performer until October 2016, when he was dismissed by The Muppets Studio.
-The Walt Disney Company (owner of The Muppets Studio) cited "unacceptable business conduct" as reason for the dismissal, while Whitmire claims the decision was made due to creative disagreements over Kermit's characterization and prolonged labor union negotiations that delayed his involvement in Muppet productions.
+He remained Kermit's principal performer until October 2016, when he was dismissed by The Muppets Studio and its parent company Disney, which own the rights to Kermit.
+Disney cited "unacceptable business conduct" as reason for the dismissal, while Whitmire claims the decision was made due to creative disagreements over Kermit's characterization and prolonged labor union negotiations that delayed his involvement in Muppet productions.

 Disney announced that Matt Vogel would become Kermit's new performer on July 10, 2017.
-Vogel's first official appearance as Kermit was in a "Muppet Thought of the Week” YouTube video.
+Vogel's first official appearance as Kermit was in a "Muppet Thought of the Week” video released on YouTube.

 John Kennedy performed Kermit for Muppets Ahoy!, a 2006 Disney Cruise Line stage show (though Whitmire performed Kermit for the first few shows).
 Muppet performer Artie Esposito briefly performed Kermit in 2009 for a few personal appearances (an appearance on America's Got Talent, the MTV Video Music Awards, and at the 2009 D23 Expo).
 Voice actor Frank Welker provided the voice of Baby Kermit on the animated Saturday morning cartoon, Muppet Babies.
 He also provided the voice of an adult Kermit for a short-lived spin-off, Little Muppet Monsters.
 Brian Cummings voiced Kermit in a 1995 CBS promotion.
 Wally Wingert provided the voice of Baby Kermit in a Muppet Babies CD-ROM.
 Matt Danner voices Baby Kermit on the 2018 reboot of Muppet Babies.